OneLauncher Suspected Cancer (PT00427)

 Why use the OneLauncher Suspected Cancer?

-1. It can be added directly to your F12 launcher so that you can quickly access the cancer template you are looking for.
+- It can be added directly to your F12 launcher so users can quickly access the correct cancer template.

-3. How does this interact with the Referral Tree?
-The Referral Tree may prompt use of the template again if you have new findings you may want to document.
+- How does this interact with the Referral Tree?
+The Referral Tree may prompt use of the template again if there are new findings that may need to be documented.
 Using a template prior to loading a referral form on the Referral Tree is not a mandatory action but recommended.

 Purpose: This protocol will: Searches for common symptoms known to lead to cancer.
 Flags repeated occurrences over 12 months.
 Prompts clinicians to "think cancer" for timely diagnosis.
 What does it actually do?
 On saving the patient record, the ...